 - We care for more than 1,000 children each year.

 2. Patient satisfaction

 - Parents gave high ratings for program satisfaction (4.9 out of 5), program effectiveness (4.9 out of 5) and treatment acceptability (4.9 out of 5).

 3. Proven outcomes

-- Patients eat an average of only three foods upon admission, but they leave eating 19 foods, including at least four fruits, four vegetables, four starches and four proteins.
+- Patients eat an average of only three foods upon admission, but they leave eating an average of 19 foods, including four fruits, four vegetables, four starches and four proteins.

 - More than half of our new patients have feeding tubes, and 70 percent of those patients are completely tube dependent.
 By discharge, 80 percent of patients need the feeding tube for less than half of their calories.

-Our multidisciplinary team includes psychologists, dietitians, physicians, nurse practitioners, speech-language pathologists, occupational therapists and social workers who collaborate to deliver state-of-the-art clinical care.
+Our multidisciplinary team includes psychologists, dietitians, physicians, nurse practitioners, speech-language pathologists, occupational therapists and social workers who collaborate to deliver advanced, specialized clinical care.